JWBlevins/capstone-courier-analysis/README.md

 ## Comparing Courier Service Performance in the U.S.

-## Dataset Source
+This project analyzes courier shipment data to evaluate delivery performance, customer sastifaction, and shipping companies. the analysis uses **SQL and Python** to explore how shipping mode, cost, and company service quality relate to on-time performance.

-This project combines two datasets to analyze courier performance across multiple shipping modes and companies.
+## Data Sources
 1. **[Logistics Regression Analysis Dataset](https://www.kaggle.com/datasets/prachi13/customer-analytics)**
    *Source:* Kaggle (by Prachi13, for educational use)
    *Contains:* shipment-level data including mode of shipment, product cost, weight, customer rating, and delivery timeliness.